LOS ANGELES (CBS) — Will the Children’s Television Workshop give way to same-sex puppet love?

 The two characters — which first debuted in the original “Sesame Street” pilot episode in July 1969 — have long been depicted as bickering best friends who sleep in the same room together.

 UPDATE (8/11): Sesame Street issued a statement on their Facebook page Thursday in reaction to the online petition, saying “Bert and Ernie are best friends.
-They were created to teach preschoolers that people can be good friends with those who are very different from themselves.”MORE NEWS: Man Approached, Stabbed In Suspected Hate Crime In Ventura
+They were created to teach preschoolers that people can be good friends with those who are very different from themselves.”MORE NEWS: Woman, 30, Suffering From Depression Goes Missing In Canyon Country

 “Even though they are identified as male characters and possess many human traits and characteristics (as most Sesame Street Muppets™ do), they remain puppets, and do not have a sexual orientation,” the statement concludes.